 Services boil down to exchanging time for money, usually to one customer, or at most a handful of customers.
 For example, an architect gets paid to design a house for a single customer but can’t sell the same design to others.
-Similarly, a consultant gets paid hourly to give advice to a single client.
+Similarly, a digital marketing consultant gets paid hourly to give advice to a single client.

 Microsoft’s Journey From Services

-In 1975, Gates and Allen were building software solutions for companies such as Ricoh, Texas Instruments, and others.
-Their service business was doing well.
+Without operating systems, these early PCs were little more than fancy paperweights that couldn’t actually do very much.
+So Gates’ and Allen’s services business was doing well.
 At times, they were even paid up to $180,000 up-front, which Gates recalls as being “incredible”.

 However, services take time to deliver and as they tried to keep up with the workload, Gates and Allen often ran into delivery challenges.
-Allen once said, “We were so late that Ricoh finally flew a guy over whose whole job was to sit in our office day and night until we delivered.”
+Allen recalls, “We were so late that Ricoh finally flew a guy over whose whole job was to sit in our office day and night until we delivered.”

 Gates vividly remembers his thinking: “Our goal was not to make money directly from IBM, but to profit from licensing MS-DOS to computer companies that wanted to offer machines more or less compatible with the IBM PC.”

 The beauty of MS-DOS was remarkable in its simplicity.
 No longer did Microsoft have to spend weeks or months writing code – a services business – for yet another operating system, as new entrants like Compaq and others jumped on the PC clone bandwagon.
 They simply licensed a product that could be shipped in a shrink-wrapped box or downloaded digitally.

 As PC penetration grew, Microsoft began developing additional software products — Word, Excel, and more — that also came in shrink-wrapped boxes.
 These software products were not limited to just one PC maker, but any PC maker running on DOS.